ynab guide

 Because you’ve taken your list of things that need to get done and given assignments to the workers you already have on hand, you know they’ll get their work done on time and to completion.

 When you run away from scarcity and try to forecast how much money you might have down the road, you take your focus away from right now.
-It’s easy to imagine more money coming later and put off prioritizing in the present.
+It’s easy to imagine more money coming later and, as a result, you put off prioritizing in the present.

-Build your plan into a budget that you can really trust by incorporating only the money you currently have on hand.
+Instead, create a spending plan that you can really trust by incorporating only the money you currently have on hand.
+To do this, you give every dollar a job by assigning it to a spending category until you have zero dollars left to assign.
 This concept is known as zero-based budgeting—and it works!

 chapter 3